-You save money.
+- You save money.
 A single seedling will typically cost you about the same amount as a full packet of seeds.
-So for a couple of dollars, you could either get one plant or - if you choose seeds - potentially dozens.

-You have more options.
+So for a couple of dollars, you could either get one plant or if you choose seeds potentially dozens. - You have more options.
 Seedling providers offer an array of plants.
-But you'll find that thousands of varieties - and often the most interesting ones, such as this Dark Galaxy Heirloom tomato - come only in seed form.
+But you'll find that many varieties and often the most interesting ones come only in seed form.